aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - The AWS Secure Environment Accelerator was developed to enable extreme flexibility without requiring a single line of code to be changed.
 One of our primary goals throughout the development process was to avoid making any decisions that would result in users needing to fork or branch the Accelerator codebase.
 This would help ensure we had a sustainable and upgradable solution for a broad customer base over time.
     - Functionality provided by the Accelerator can generally be controlled by modifying the main Accelerator configuration file.
-    - Items like SCP's, rsyslog config, Powershell scripts, and iam-policies have config files provided and auto-deployed as part of the Accelerator to deliver on the prescriptive architecture (these are located in the \reference-artifacts folder of the Github repo for reference).
+    - Items like SCP's, rsyslog config, PowerShell scripts, and iam-policies have config files provided and auto-deployed as part of the Accelerator to deliver on the prescriptive architecture (these are located in the \reference-artifacts folder of the GitHub repo for reference).
 If you want to alter the functionality delivered by any of these additional config files, you can simply provide your own by placing it in your specified Accelerator bucket in the appropriate sub-folder.
 The Accelerator will use your provided version instead of the supplied repo reference version.
     - As SCP's and IAM policies are defined in the main config file, you can simply define new policies, pointing to new policy files, and provide these new files in your bucket, and they will be used.
     - While a sample firewall config file is provided in the \reference-artifacts folder, it must be manually placed in your s3 bucket/folder on new Accelerator deployments
     - Any/all of these files can be updated at any time and will be used on the next execution of the state machine